Qabel/qabel.github.io/Qabel-Buffered-Data.md

 ## Abstract
 Notes on buffered data stored on each client.

-The buffered data are only saved on local machines.
+The buffered data are only saved on local machines and will not synced.

 ## Buffered Data